fugu137/tutor-finder_demo/readme.md

 # Tutor Finder Application #

-*Tutor Finder is a web application built using Spring Boot, Javascript, CSS, and MySQL.
-The application allows users to store and load information about tutors via their web browser.*
+Tutor Finder is a web application built using Spring Boot, JavaScript, CSS, and MySQL.
+The application allows users to store and load information about tutors via their web browser.

+Note: I built this application to practice using Spring Boot, JavaScript, CSS, and SQL (and MySQL).
+It is a demo and a work in progress, which means that there are some design choices which would be odd in a fully functional web app.
+For instance, for now there is no separate UI for students and admins.
+A user can both browse profiles (as a student looking for a tutor would), and add or remove tutor profiles (as an admin would).
+I have also avioded using some of Spring's handy features like Spring Data JPA, in order to do more of the work manually (like writing SQL queries).

 #### Browse Tutors ####
 ![demo1.png](demo1.PNG)